Improved Local Computation Algorithms for Constructing Spanners: LCA for constructing O(k 2) -spanners

+\subparagraph*{Reconstructing the clusters.} Given a vertex $v$ we reconstruct its cluster as follows.
+First, perform a find-center operation on $v$ and let $v:=u_0,u_1,\ldots,u_d$ be the path to the center.
+We then determine if $v$ is heavy using the prior procedure (and if so we are done).
+Otherwise, iteratively find $T(u_i)$ for $i\in [d]$ (where we do not search down the path that we have already explored), terminating the search when $T(u_i)>L$.
+In this case, construct the tree of special vertices below $u_i$ and again find the first ancestor of $u_{i-1}$ in this tree that is heavy, and let the cluster be the children of the predecessor special vertex.
+As we ultimately explore only $O(L\Delta)$ vertices, this results in $O(L\Delta$) calls to find-center, which results in at most $O(L^2\Delta)$ calls to $\allnbr$.

-\subparagraph*{Determining the cells adjacent to clusters} For Step~\ref{s2} we need to reconstruct the cluster of $u$ the cluster of $v$ and the clusters that $u$ and $v$ are engaged with.
-In addition, for each one of these clusters, $C$ we need to determine for each vertex $y$ which is adjacent to $C$ its center.
-Since the size of the clusters is bounded by $L$ the latter task requires $O(L^2\Delta^2)$ probes and time.
+\subparagraph*{Determining the cells adjacent to clusters.} For Step~\ref{s2} we need to reconstruct the cluster of $u$, the cluster of $v$, and the clusters that $u$ and $v$ are engaged with; this takes $O(L^2\Delta)$ calls to $\allnbr$.
+In addition, for each of these clusters $C$, we need to determine the center of each vertex adjacent to $C$.
+Since the size of the clusters is bounded by $L$, the number of vertices adjacent to $C$ is at most $L \Delta$.
+Therefore the number of calls to find-center is at most $L \Delta$.
+This likewise requires $O(L^2\Delta)$ calls to $\allnbr$ and overall $O(L^2\Delta^2)$ probes and time.